-The upcoming EU General Data Protection Regulation (GDPR) is probably one of the most important changes facing our industry today but compliance is seen by many as a complex, challenging and costly process.
-Find out how what event planners can do NOW to get their events ready for the May 2018 deadline.
+The EU General Data Protection Regulation (GDPR) is probably one of the most important changes facing our industry today but compliance is seen by many as a complex, challenging and costly process.
+Find out how what event planners can do to get their events ready!

 How will GDPR impact Meetings & Events?

 GDPR is a new legal framework that is set to radically change the way we collect, process and protect the personal data of people in the European Union.
 We published an article on the topic a few months ago (Blog: What Event Planners Need to Know About GDPR), looking at what the new requirements meant for our industry, the implications of BREXIT and how non-compliance, compared to current data protection regulations, can bring serious financial consequences to organisations worldwide.